nobraininside/dropQbsd/README.md

 ### Domain Indicators

 dropQbsd includes two scripts that show which domain the active window belongs to, so you never lose track of what compartment you're working in.

 | Script | For | How it works |
 |--------|-----|--------------|
 | `indicator_xfce4` | XFCE, MATE, any DE | OSD popup overlay on domain change |
 | `indicator_cwm` | cwm, i3, dwm, spectrwm | Sets root window name via `xsetroot` |

+Both indicators are launched automatically by `~/.xsession` — but only for the conductor (`user`), whose desktop hosts windows from all domains via `run_app`.
+Domain users (`userdoc`, `usermail`, `userweb`) don't need an indicator since their sessions only ever contain their own windows.
+No manual configuration required.

 **indicator_xfce4** shows a large popup overlay centered on the active window whenever you switch domains.
 Requires `dzen2` and `xdotool`: